Cinta Fitri: Season 7

 Oma is now no more, and the Hutama family is in mourning.
 Mischa returns with a vengeance: she has accidentally burnt half of her face, and needing to take out her anger on Fitri and Farrel, she comes up with a plan to kidnap Raffa.
 The Hutama family were reunited after Farrel's recovery from his minor paralysis.
 All worry because Mischa almost succeeds in entering their house, and Fitri wants to take no risks, so she finally agrees to Lia Hutama's suggestion of hiding Raffa somewhere out of the house.
-It turns out that Mischa continuously spies on the family and she discovers of their plan, so the Hutamas contact the police for protection, but Mischa is sly enough to avoid capture while continuing to follow Fitri.
-When Fitri gets a bit careless, Mischa finally succeeds in grabbing Rafka from her arms and takes him away.
+It turns out that Mischa continuously spies on the family and she discovers of their plan, so the Hutamas contact the police for protection, but Mischa evades capture while following Fitri.
+When Fitri is slightly careless, Mischa finally grabs Rafka from her arms and takes him away.
 Meanwhile, Kayla forces Hadi to marry Rita immediately because her condition is worsening day by day.
 Abel finally learns of Kayla's condition and approves of Hadi marrying Rita.
 But after the wedding, Kayla's condition improves.
 As time passes, Aldo's business corporation improves.
 His company surpasses other companies.
 Automatically, Aldo's family wallow in wealth.
 This changes Mozza, causing her to feel all the more prestigious especially in educating Aliza, whom she pampers.

+However, when Fitri was off guard, Mischa managed to snatch Raffa from Fitri's arms.
+Mischa took Raffa away.
+Farrel, Fitri, and Bram chased after Mischa.
+Realizing that she was being chased, Mischa went to a hidden place, and put Raffa alone in that place.
+Then, Mischa began to distract Fitri and Farrel.
+And while chasing Mischa's car, Mischa's car lost control and fell into the river.
+Even before it sank, Mischa's car exploded.
+Bram, Farrel and Fitri along with the police searched for Mischa's body.
+However, in the middle of the search, Fitri was about to give birth.
+Seeing that, Farrel panicked, and immediately took Fitri.

+In the middle of the road, Farrel's car also broke down.
+His cellphone didn't get a signal.
+After his car could run and was taken to the health center, the door was locked and there was no one there.
+After successfully breaking the door, Farrel grabbed the phone at the health center and called Maya and Lia, that Fitri was about to give birth.
+Finally, the health center administrator, Narti, appeared to help Fitri give birth.
+Fitri was finally able to give birth safely, while Fitri was taken to the hospital.

+Fitri also experienced a critical period.
+Lia told Farrel to bring Fitri's baby closer to Fitri so that Fitri would wake up soon.
+It turned out that Fitri managed to wake up and pass her critical period.
+Fitri was touched to see her child and named him "Rifky Emeraldy Hutama".